LIPS-scheme/lips/REFERENCE.md

 ```
 (error-object? obj)

-Function check if object is of Error object throwed by error function.
+Checks if object is of Error object thrown by error function.
 ```

 ## escape-regex
 ```
 (escape-regex string)

-Function return new string where all special operators used in regex,
+Function that returns a new string where all special operators used in regex,
-are escaped with slash so they can be used in RegExp constructor
+are escaped with backslashes so they can be used in the RegExp constructor
-to match literal string
+to match a literal string.
 ```

 ## eval